chatterjee007-dev/Data-Science-Portfolio/Python/Project_02_Counting_Frequency/README.md

 In the output, we can see 'write' is the word that appeared most frequently, and its length is 5.

+## Prerequisites
+- Python 3.x installed on your machine.

 ## Installation and Usage
 1. Clone this repository :
    git clone https://github.com/chatterjee007-dev/Data-Science-Portfolio.git